mko1989/stagedeck/README.md

+#The project is abandond now as I found other ways to achive the funcionalities, easier and more stable.

 # Introduction

 StageDeck is a versatile stage display application designed for live events and broadcasts.
 It supports NDI input and web streaming, making it an ideal solution for dynamic stage displays and real-time updates.